-ICD-CM PCS Coding 4 crs.
-6 hrs.
+ICD-CM PCS Coding

 Students will learn to apply the diagnostic and procedural coding guidelines for the current ICD-CM/PCS coding systems.
 Students will review inpatient charts and assign the appropriate codes for diagnoses and procedures, enter the codes into an Encoder, and assign a diagnostic related group (DRG).
 Students will also complete coding exercises covering specific diseases (e.g., AIDS, Neoplasms) and procedures to learn applicable coding guidelines.